tyson-swetnam/srer-wgew/cloudcompare/Point_Cloud_Alignment.md

 In Kendall Grassland and Lucky Hill Shrubland reflective laser targets were placed on five rebar stakes whose locations were established from USGS benchmarks and back azimuth measured from a TotalStation.
+These ground control points were used for both Kendall Grassland TLS scans.

 At the SRER woodland site ground control pins were placed throughout the survey area (13 rebar stakes) and located using RTK-GPS.